Ken Russell: The mid-1970s

 Russell wanted to make Little Sparrow, a film about Édith Piaf, or a biopic of King Ludwig of Bavaria, but neither was made.
 Instead, he himself provided most of the financing for Savage Messiah (1972).
 The film is a biopic of the painter and sculptor Henri Gaudier-Brzeska, who died fighting for France at age 23, in 1915, in the trenches of the Western Front during the First World War.
 The film stars Dorothy Tutin, Scott Antony, and Helen Mirren.

 Russell announced a biopic of Sarah Bernhardt with Barbra Streisand but it was not made.

-He worked with David Puttnam on Mahler (1974) starring Robert Powell as Gustav Mahler.
+Russell worked with David Puttnam on Mahler (1974), which starred Robert Powell as Gustav Mahler.

 In 1975, Russell's star-studded film version of the Who's rock opera Tommy starring Roger Daltrey, Ann-Margret, Oliver Reed, Elton John, Tina Turner, Eric Clapton and Jack Nicholson, spent fourteen weeks at the No.1 spot in the UK.

 Two months before Tommy was released (in March 1975), Russell started work on Lisztomania (1975), another vehicle for Roger Daltrey, and for the film scoring of progressive rock keyboardist Rick Wakeman.
 In the film, the music of Franz Liszt is stolen by Richard Wagner.
 Wagner's operas then put forward the theme of the Superman.
 Tommy and Lisztomania were important in the rise of improved motion picture sound in the 1970s, as they were among the first films to be released with Dolby-encoded soundtracks.
 Lisztomania, tagged as "the film that out-Tommys 'Tommy'", topped the British box-office for two weeks in November 1975, when Tommy was still in the list of the week's top five box-office hits.

 Russell's next film, the biopic Valentino (1977), starring Rudolf Nureyev as Rudolph Valentino, also topped the British box-office for two weeks, but was not a hit in America.
 After this he said "nobody in Hollywood would give me even a B movie to direct."